zonky2/cowegis-contao-bundle/README.md

-# cowegis - Contao bundle
+# cowegis - Content Web GIS Contao bundle

 This is the Contao bundle of the cowegis project.
 This bundle installs the typical packages for the use of cowegis.